Big questions about suffering

 What about natural suffering?

 Although it’s hard to accept, death and disease are a part of everyday living.
-They came from the horrible choice of mankind, Adam and Eve.
+They Bible says everything went wrong right at the beginning with the sin of Adam and Eve.

 When will suffering end?